fahdi/pf-php/docs/files/api.php.txt

 	function __construct($departureLocation, $arrivalLocation, $seat = null)
 	{
 		parent::__construct($departureLocation, $arrivalLocation, $seat);
-//print "<br/>In Airport Boarding Passs constructor\n";

 	}

 	/**
-	 * There doesn't seem to be any case specific to airport buses.
-But its for the follwing reason in requirements
+	 * There does not seem to be any case specific to airport buses.
+But its for the following reason in requirements
 	 * 3. Be prepared to suggest to us how we could extend the code towards new types of transportation, which might have different characteristics.
 	 * Nonetheless, we create this "class" for completeness.
 And later code completely if needed */